jinghuazhao/INF/csd3/README.md

 This is furnished with `ps.sh`.

-## PRSice and PLINK
+## PGS

-These are prsice.sh and plink.sh.
+These are prsice.sh and pgs.sh.